 In closing statements Friday, Assistant Attorney General Joel Thompson told jurors that the accuser "has had to crawl through a proverbial tunnel of sewage'' to see the case through to trial because she wanted accountability, the Missoulian reported.
-He alleged Johnson maliciously assaulted his client, resulting in psychological damage.
+He said the alleged rape was a malicious assault that resulted in psychological damage.

-The female student testified that she and Johnson were kissing at her home last February when his demeanor changed and he held her down and raped her, despite her protests.
+The woman testified that she and Johnson were kissing last February when his demeanor changed and he held her down and raped her, despite her protests.

-But Johnson told jurors the sex was consensual and that the woman enjoyed it.
+Johnson told jurors the sex was consensual and the woman enjoyed it.
 He testified that she asked him if he had a condom and when he said he didn't, she told him that was OK.
-He said she never said "no,'' and he would have stopped if she had.
+He said she never said "no'' and he would have stopped if she had.

 Those in attendance Friday included Montana football players, coach Mick Delaney and former athletic director Jim O'Day.

 Johnson, who is from the Eugene, Ore., area, was briefly suspended from the football team when the allegations surfaced.
-He was then kicked off the team under the school's student-athlete conduct code, after the felony charge of sexual intercourse without consent was filed against him in July.
+He was later kicked off under the school's student-athlete conduct code after the felony charge was filed in July.
 He has remained in school.

 Johnson's trial began with jury selection Feb.
-8. District Judge Karen Townsend initially called 400 potential jurors for the high-profile case and eventually seated 12 with five alternates.
+8. District Judge Karen Townsend initially called 400 potential jurors for the high-profile case, eventually seating 12 with five alternates.

 Concerns about the handling of sexual assault cases peaked in December 2011, when UM President Royce Engstrom ordered an outside investigation after two students reported being drugged and raped.